cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 The
 [`testIsolation`](/guides/core-concepts/writing-and-organizing-tests#Test-Isolation)
-config option defaults to `on`.
+config option is enabled by default.
 This means Cypress resets the browser context _before_ each test by:

 - clearing the dom state by visiting `about:blank`
 - clearing [cookies](/api/cypress-api/cookies) in all domains